datasciencecampus/project-repo-template/README.md

 **NOTE:** Pre-commit hooks execute Python, so it expects a working Python build.

 ## Usage
-**Note: Delete section if not applicable, but generaly you need to explain how to use the things in the repo**
+*Explain how to use the things in the repo.*

-## Workflow
+### Workflow
-You may wish to consider generating a graph to show your project workflow.
-GitHub markdown provides native support for [mermaid](https://mermaid.js.org/syntax/flowchart.html), an example of which is provided below:
+*You may wish to consider generating a graph to show your project workflow.
+GitHub markdown provides native support for [mermaid](https://mermaid.js.org/syntax/flowchart.html), an example of which is provided below:*

 ```mermaid
 flowchart TD